Multi-node Acceleration for Large-scale GCNs: Introduction

 In this paper, we aim to scale the single-node accelerator to accelerate GCNs on large-scale graphs like TPU-Pod~\cite{TPU-Pod}, since the performance and energy efficiency of single-node GCN accelerators are significantly higher than that of high-end GPUs.
 To identify the unique execution pattern and the challenges of the multi-node acceleration for GCNs, we characterize the execution of large-scale GCNs in a straightforward design of MultiAccSys for GCNs as shown in Figure~\ref{fig:running_example}(a).
 To ensure an effective characterization, we borrow a well-designed single-node GCN accelerator~\cite{HyGCN} to design the processing node and a representative message-passing model to alleviate the irregular communication pattern inter node, i.e., one \texttt{put} per \texttt{edge} (OPPE)~\cite{Tesseract}.
-We observe the existence of the irregular coarse-grained communication pattern exists in the execution of GCNs in MultiAccSys, which introduces massive redundant network transmissions and off-chip memory accesses.
-This communication pattern derives from the fact that (1) each transmission between nodes contains a long feature vector of neighbor vertex and (2) it is unpredictable when and to where it needs to be sent due to the irregular connection pattern of neighbors.
-As a result, the OPPE message-passing model causes many redundant coarse-grained transmissions because the long feature vector of each vertex must be repeatedly sent to all of its neighboring vertices, while many of which may be sent to or pass through the same processing node.
-For example, Figure~\ref{fig:running_example}(b) shows that the feature vector of vertex V$_0$ in the processing node N$_0$ is sent to neighboring vertices V$_2$, V$_{35}$, V$_{51}$, V$_{39}$... in processing nodes N$_2$, N$_{3}$, N$_{3}$, N$_{7}$..., respectively.
+We observe irregular coarse-grained communication patterns in the execution of GCNs in MultiAccSys, which introduce massive amount of redundant network transmissions and off-chip memory accesses.
+This communication pattern is the direct result of the following facts: (1) each transmission between nodes contains a long feature vector of neighbor vertex and (2) it is unpredictable when and to where it needs to be sent due to the irregular connection pattern of neighbors.
+As a result, the OPPE message-passing model invokes many redundant coarse-grained transmissions because the long feature vector of each vertex must be repeatedly sent to all of its neighboring vertices.
+However, many of them may be sent to or pass through the same processing node.
+For example, in Figure~\ref{fig:running_example}(b), the feature vector of vertex V$_0$ in the processing node N$_0$ is sent to neighboring vertices V$_2$, V$_{35}$, V$_{51}$, V$_{39}$... in processing nodes N$_2$, N$_{3}$, N$_{3}$, N$_{7}$..., respectively.
 To reduce these redundant transmissions, a one \texttt{put} per \texttt{replica} (OPPR) message-passing model is proposed~\cite{GraphP}, which only puts one replica of the feature vector to each processing node and shares it with all neighboring vertices in that processing node.
-However, the size of the replicas makes it difficult to store thousands of replicas on-chip, which inevitably leads to massive off-chip memory accesses.
-For example, Figure~\ref{fig:running_example}(c) shows that vertices V$_{15}$ and V$_{47}$ in the processing node N$_{15}$ require accesses to the replicas of V$_{14}$, V$_{54}$, and V$_{39}$, which were previously received and stored off-chip because on-chip memory had been exhausted.
+However, it is difficult to store thousands of replicas on-chip, which inevitably leads to massive amount of off-chip memory accesses.
+For example, Figure~\ref{fig:running_example}(c) shows that vertices V$_{15}$ and V$_{47}$ in the processing node N$_{15}$ require accesses to the replicas of V$_{14}$, V$_{54}$, and V$_{39}$, which were stored off-chip after receiving because on-chip memory had been exhausted.